Founders of Absolute Poker

 Scott Tom and Phil Tom

 Scott Tom is generally considered to have been the driving force behind the launch of Absolute Poker.
-Along with the others, he moved to the gambling friendly region of Costa Rica and it was there that their new company was formed.
+Along with the others, he moved to the gambling friendly region of Costa Rica, and it was there that their new company was formed.
 According to a number of reports his father, Phil Tom, a portfolio manager by trade, provided some of the required financial backing.

 Scott, who was managing the company, and his friends are said to have lived a wild life of luxury as Absolute Poker was an initial success.
-It is also believed that his plan to take the company public and stage an Initial Price Offering.
+It’s also believed that his plan was to take the company public and stage an Initial Price Offering.
 However, in 2006 the legal landscape for online poker was changing and allegedly these plans were shelved and Scott instead sold the company to Tokwiro Enterprises.

 In 2007, Absolute Poker was hit by a cheating scandal.
 The poker playing community had begun to suspect that all was not right as the poker site and a number of amateur sleuths started to investigate what was going on.
 Eventually it was discovered that at least one account at the site was able to view the whole cards of other players, and this account had been used to cheat unsuspecting players out of millions of dollars.